WeizhenLiuBioinform/mfcis/readme.md

 > - You should configuration the *_dipha_* path in
   pershombox/_software_backends/software_backends.cfg
 > - The main.py is the entrance of the program, you can uncomment or comment the code to validate different models.
+>- The docker container should be run under a common user accout other than a root account.